TeknoVenus/SampleThunderPlugin/README.md

 [     128978 us] Activated plugin [SamplePlugin]:[SamplePlugin]
 ```

+Press `q` to terminate WPEFramework.

 ## Enable SamplePlugin tracing
 By default, WPEFramework does not enable tracing for plugins.
-Enable all trace levels for SamplePlugin by making the following JSON-RPC request
+Enable all trace levels for SamplePlugin by making the following JSON-RPC request.

+Note this requires the TraceControl plugin to also be installed (https://github.com/rdkcentral/rdkservices/tree/sprint/2208/TraceControl).
+Alternatively, trace levels can be set in the `/etc/WPEFramework/config.json` file.

 ```
 curl --request POST \